Microbial Ocean Atlas

 The Response

-The Microbial Ocean Atlas project involves four elements.
+The Microbial Ocean Atlas project involves 4 elements:

-Project scope – Identify the development pathways for incorporating or integrating the microbial data seamlessly into a discovery and visualisation framework being developed for IMOS.
+• project scope – identifying the development pathways for incorporating or integrating the microbial data seamlessly into a discovery and visualisation framework being developed for IMOS

-Data harmonisation – Deliver harmonised datasets ready for use.
+• data harmonisation – delivering harmonised datasets ready for use

-Visualisation – Deliver visualisations of the harmonised data prepared.
-This will allow users to observe and explore microbial and oceanographic data seamlessly on a map or in the context of a time series and pre-select specific data sets for download and further analyses when required.
+• visualisation – delivering visualisations of the harmonised data prepared, which will allow users to observe and explore microbial and oceanographic data seamlessly on a map or in the context of a time series and pre-select specific data sets for download and further analyses when required

-Sustainability and longevity – Ensure that the data asset is visible, useful and responds to the needs of a broad range of researchers and end-users.
+• sustainability and longevity – ensuring that the data asset is visible, useful and responds to the needs of a broad range of researchers and end-users.

 Who Will Benefit

-Researchers, research organisations and state and commonwealth government agencies will benefit from the project’s core features:
+Researchers, research organisations and state and federal government agencies will benefit from the project’s core features:

-• transdisciplinary research – the new data asset will enable researchers from the microbial and oceanography disciplines to answer more research questions
+The new data asset will enable researchers from the microbial and oceanography disciplines to answer more research questions.

 The Partners